thruthesky/firebase-backend/README.md

 # TODO List

+* when email exists ( google login ), firebase error message is not converted.

 * Options to use `Firebase Authentication Default UID` as uid instead of email for security reason.
  * email as uid is good to develop but not good for security.